Nick Lowe: Biography

 Because the two main singers in Rockpile had recording contracts with different record labels and managers, albums were always credited to either Lowe or Edmunds, so there is only one official Rockpile album, 1980's Seconds of Pleasure, which was not released until the waning days of the collaboration.
 Seconds of Pleasure featured the Lowe songs "When I Write the Book" and "Heart".
 However, two of the pair's most significant solo albums from the period, Lowe's Labour of Lust and Edmunds' Repeat When Necessary, were effectively Rockpile albums, as was Carlene Carter's Lowe-produced Musical Shapes album.
 Lowe's album Labour of Lust received a gold certification in Canada in November 1979.
-"Cruel to Be Kind", drawn from that album, was Lowe's only international Top 40 hit, coincidentally reaching No. 12 in four separate territories: the UK, Canada, Australia, and the US (on Billboard Hot 100 chart) in 1979.
-"Cruel To Be Kind", which was a new Rockpile re-recording of a previously issued Brinsley Schwarz outtake, also charted in the top 40 in Ireland and New Zealand.
+"Cruel to Be Kind", drawn from that album, was Lowe's only international top 40 hit, coincidentally reaching No. 12 in four separate territories: the UK, Canada, Australia, and the US (on Billboard Hot 100 chart) in 1979.
+"Cruel to Be Kind", which was a new Rockpile re-recording of a previously issued Brinsley Schwarz outtake, also charted in the top 40 in Ireland and New Zealand.

 In 1979, Lowe married country singer Carlene Carter, daughter of fellow country singers Carl Smith and June Carter Cash and stepdaughter of Johnny Cash.
 He adopted her daughter, Tiffany Anastasia Lowe.
 The marriage ended in 1990, but they remained friends, and Lowe remained close to the Carter/Cash family.
 He played and recorded with Johnny Cash, and Cash recorded several of Lowe's songs.
 Lowe and Carter's 1979 wedding was filmed and the footage became the basis for the promotional video clip for "Cruel to Be Kind".

 After the demise of Rockpile, Lowe toured for a period with his band Noise to Go and later with the Cowboy Outfit, which also included the noted keyboard player Paul Carrack.
 Lowe was also a member of the short-lived mainly studio project Little Village with John Hiatt, Ry Cooder and Jim Keltner, who originally got together to record Hiatt's 1987 album Bring the Family.

-In 1990 he wrote a song, "Who Was That Man?" about a man who died in the King's Cross fire.
-In 1992 "(What's So Funny 'Bout) Peace, Love, and Understanding" was covered by Curtis Stigers on the soundtrack album to The Bodyguard, an album that sold about 44 million copies worldwide.
+In 1990, he wrote the song "Who Was That Man?" which is about a man who died in the King's Cross fire.
+In 1992, "(What's So Funny 'Bout) Peace, Love, and Understanding" was covered by Curtis Stigers on the soundtrack album to The Bodyguard, an album that sold about 44 million copies worldwide.